Tresol/SUT/README.md

 Do you know what is SUT?

 SUT refers to the repository called Some Useful Tools, which stores some useful tools I have used in my computer.
+It owns a GitHub page at [SUT](http://tresol.github.io/SUT/).

 I hope the tools in the repository will help you.
 Also, it will be appreciated if you fork and star my repository.